Low (Cracker song)

-The song was featured in the film The Perks of Being a Wallflower and its accompanying soundtrack in addition to The Wolverine and an episode of Hindsight and Rectify.
-B-side track "Whole Lotta Trouble" was featured on the soundtrack of the 1995 film Empire Records.

 In 2013, Lowery posted an essay on his Trichordist site focused on "Low" in the era of streaming music.
 The headline was "My Song Got Played on Pandora 1 Million Times and All I Got Was $16.89, Less Than What I Make From a Single T-Shirt Sale!"
 The post went viral and continues to be a reference point in the debate over the economics of streaming music.